Permafrost/Tundra/SERVICES.md

       the file name specified in the destination [URI].
 Note if the append option is `true`, this option has no effect.

+* `$content` is a string, byte array, input stream, `IData` document, or [org.w3c.dom.Node] object containing data to be delivered to the `$destination` [URI].

+  If `$content` is provided as an `IData` document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
+If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the [XML] emitter, a flat file schema reference will use the Flat File emitter.
+If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
+If neither `$schema`, nor `$content.type` are specified,
+  `$content` is serialized as [XML] by default.
+* `$content.type` is an optional MIME media type that describes the format of the given content.
+* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when emitting and `IData` document as [XML] content with elements in one or more namespaces.
+* `$schema` is an optional fully-qualified name of the document reference or flat file schema used to serialize `$content` when provided as an `IData` document.
+* `$encoding` is an optional character set to use when `$content` is provided as a string or `IData` document which is used to encode the text data for delivery.
+Defaults to [UTF-8].
 * `$pipeline` is an optional `IData` document for providing arbitrary variables to the delivery implementation service.
 Variables provided will take precedence and override their corresponding